 How do I keep tennis elbow from returning?

 Once you have successfully managed the pain associated with tennis elbow, it is necessary to find ways to prevent the condition from resurfacing.
-Part of your treatment with your orthopedic Causes, surgeon will include therapy designed to help you avoid repetitive motions in the future.
+Part of your treatment with your orthopedic surgeon will include therapy designed to help you avoid repetitive motions in the future.
 This therapy may require you to teach yourself how to perform differently at your job in order to keep the pain at bay.